Computer Forensics and Data Analysis

 Be sure to check the help file for additional information about this program.

 The algorithm takes as input a message of arbitrary length and produces as output a 128-bit "fingerprint" or "message digest" of the input.
 It is conjectured that it is computationally infeasible to produce two messages having the same message digest, or to produce any message having a given prespecified target message digest.
-[Find Rivest's article on the Internet by searching the World Wide Web for MD5.]

 | GET the 16 bit .exe | GET the 32 bit .exe |